Minor Young And The Restless Characters Who Stole The ShowPublished on February 12, 2020. Updated May 19, 2022

 9. Dina Mergeron (Marla Adams)

-Since Dina returned to Genoa City in 2017, her storyline has taken many twists and turns.
-From reconciling with her kids to her Alzheimer’s storyline, not to mention kids and grandkids popping up from her past, Mergeron is a character that steals the show every time she pops up on daytime screens, and actress Marla Adams has done an incredible job portraying all of Dina’s ups and downs as of late.
+When Dina returned to Genoa City in 2017, her storyline took many twists and turns.
+From reconciling with her kids to her Alzheimer’s storyline, not to mention kids and grandkids popping up from her past, Mergeron stole the show every time she popped up on daytime screens.
+Actress Marla Adams did an incredible job portraying all of Dina’s ups and downs — and landed a Daytime Emmy for her performance.

 8. Constance Bingham (Sally Kellerman)